 Those structures, depending on the data they produce, could lead to Windham County's first commercial-scale wind farm.
 The state Public Service Board in December approved the MET towers.

-That was in spite of strong objections from Windham officials, who argue that industrial wind power is banned
+That was in spite of strong objections from Windham officials, who argue that industrial wind power is banned in their town plan.